erasme/rectoverso/README.md

 The *pi* might need to be connected to a screen.
 Connect one to your *pi* and turn it on.

+### Force restart rectoverso using touchscreen

+You have two different ways to force a refresh of the page.
+Click 5 times in a row on either :
+- the block containing the scores (during a game)
+- the block containing the text in a modalbox (at startup, the texte saying *waiting for other players*)

 ## Usage